johncook/favicon_generator/README.md

  * Firefox
  * Android

- * For a full description of the moule, visit the project page: https://www.drupal.org/sandbox/johncook/2378569
+ * For a full description of the module, visit the project page: https://www.drupal.org/sandbox/johncook/2378569

  * To submit bug reports and feature suggestions, or to track changes: